Dr Mir Malkani — Updated on March 15, 2023

 Anabolic steroids are structurally similar to testosterone, though there are some key differences between the two.
 As a result, they can stimulate the production of dihydrotestosterone (DHT), which is the hormone responsible for androgenetic alopecia in men [8].

-Taking anabolic steroids can stimulate excessive DHT production, causing genetic hair loss conditions to arise.
-At this point, men may take hair growth medications such as Finasteride in order to lessen the effects of the hormone [8-9].
+Taking anabolic steroids can stimulate excessive DHT production, causing genetic hair loss conditions like male pattern baldness or female pattern baldness to arise.
+At this point, men may take hair loss treatment medications such as Finasteride in order to lessen the effects of the hormone [8-9].

 Prednisone and hair loss

-Prednisone is a brand of steroid prescribed to individuals who are experiencing low corticosteroid levels, such as arthritis, lupus, and multiple sclerosis.
+Prednisone is a steroid brand prescribed to individuals experiencing low corticosteroid levels, such as arthritis, lupus, and multiple sclerosis.
 It can also be prescribed to treat conditions affecting the lungs, skin, eyes, kidneys, blood, thyroid, stomach, and intestines [9].
-As prednisone is a corticosteroid, it works to replace steroids which are usually naturally produced by the body [10].
+As prednisone is a corticosteroid, it works to replace steroids which the body produces naturally [10].

 Hair thinning is an uncommon side effect of prednisone [11].
-But in some cases, prednisone has actually been recorded to cause hair growth; this may be related to how the medication is administered, for example, a tablet or an injection [10].
+In some cases, prednisone has actually been recorded to cause hair growth; this may be related to how the medication is administered, for example, a tablet or an injection [10].

 Prednisolone is from the same drug class as prednisone and works in a very similar way.
 However, they differ in their dosage methods and their drug interactions.
 Prednisolone has been known to cause hair thinning [6].

 Research has shown that prednisone and prednisolone can also be effective when treating the hair loss condition alopecia areata.
-Alopecia areata is an autoimmune condition which may respond to corticosteroid treatment [12-13].
+Alopecia areata is an autoimmune disease in which the immune system attacks healthy hair follicles.
+This autoimmune condition may respond to corticosteroid treatment [12-13].

 One study focused on the administration of prednisone alongside 2% Minoxidil on patients who were experiencing alopecia areata.
 After 6 weeks, the results showed potential for 25% hair regrowth in 47% of patients when used alongside topical Minoxidil [14].